edsaur/bible-randomizer/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+# NOTE
+The Supabase database has been archived so the CRUD operation is not functional

 ## License

 [MIT](LICENSE)